wssct20/ProjectSpyder/Interface.md

 ## Communicate with the server

 All communication is done using HTTP requests.
-We currently only support HTTP GET requests, but we will support HTTP POST soon too.
+We support both, HTTP GET and POST requests.
+If data from both is available at the same time, then POST data is preferred.

 ## Pair client